 - Maximum and minimum score is determined by the maximum and minimum score achieved by the participants.
 You can increase or decrease these as you see fit.

 Note: Any changes made to the mark converter is personal.
 It will not be shared with any co-assessors.

 - Participant table.

 - An overview table of the participant IDs, names, whether they have handed in etc.

 - The participants' score according to the assessors editing.

 - The participants' currently calculated mark according to their score and the mark converter.

-- Save the current mark converter (for next time you open the menu) or set the assessment of participant according to the point-based assessment distribution for all participants.
+- Save the distribution settings made in the mark converter (for next time you open "Convert points to assessments") or set the final assessment of all participants according to the distribution settings made in the mark converter.